-These methods specify the quality characteristics of reconstructed images for a specific CT scanner and acquisition protocol.
-Image quality is assessed with a collection of five metrics:

-- Resolution is assessed in terms of the estimated response of the imaging system to a point source (aka point spread function or PSF).
+- These methods specify the quality characteristics of reconstructed images for a specific CT scanner andacquisition protocol.
+Image quality is assessed with a collection of six metrics: - Resolution is assessed in terms of the estimated response of the imaging system to a point source (aka point spread function or PSF).
 The PSF, in turn, is characterized as a Gaussian with a standard deviation of sigma expressed in mm.
 The PSF is measured both in-plane and along the Z dimension.
-Note: decreasing values indicate improving resolution. - HU Bias is assessed in terms of the HU difference of the mean value from the expected value for a material with uniform density. - Voxel Noise is assessed in terms of the standard deviation of pixel HU values when imaging a material with uniform density. - Edge Enhancement is assessed in terms of the maximum percent increase in HU contrast above expected along the outer edge of an ideal cylinder surrounded by air. - Spatial Warping is assessed in terms of the mean squared error of the outer cylindrical surface compared to an ideal cylindrical reference object surface.

-The assessor shall scan a QIBA accepted Quantitative CT reference object using patient-specific settings for an average size patient.
-Figure 1 shows the overall design of a QIBA accepted Lung Nodule Phantom which contains three image quality assessment modules placed at different distances from scanner isocenter (approximately 0mm, 102mm, and 204mm) within a 3lb EVA foam housing.
-Within each module is a hollow cylinder made of Delrin plastic with an inner radius of 17.0 mm +- 0.02mm, an outer radius of 28.0 mm +- 0.02mm and a height of 19.0mm +- 0.02mm.
-Centered within the inner radius of the hollow cylinder is an Air region with a nominal height of 13 mm.
-An additional 10 mm radius of Air surrounds the hollow cylinder.
-6.0 mm above the hollow cylinder is a homogeneous Teflon cylinder with a height of 10.0mm +- 0.1mm and a diameter of 34mm +- 0.1mm.
-A homogeneous Acrylic cylinder is also present dimensions and tolerances as the Teflon cylinder.
-This phantom also has an iso-centering and alignment target on its outer surfaces.

-6.0 mm below the hollow cylinder with the same
+Note: decreasing values indicate improving resolution. - Resolution Aspect Ratio is assessed by taking the ratio of the PSF sigma along the Z dimension and dividing by the PSF sigma along the X dimension. - HU Bias is assessed in terms of the HU difference of the mean value from the expected value for a material with uniform density. - Voxel Noise is assessed in terms of the standard deviation of pixel HU values when imaging a material with uniform density. - Edge Enhancement is assessed in terms of the maximum percent increase in HU contrast above expected along the outer edge of an ideal cylinder surrounded by air. - Spatial Warping is assessed in terms of the mean squared error of the outer cylindrical surface compared to an ideal cylindrical reference object surface. - 712 The assessor shall scan a QIBA accepted Quantitative CT reference object using patient-specific settings for an 713 714 average size patient.
+Figure 1 shows the overall design of a 715 QIBA accepted Lung Nodule Phantom which contains three 716 image quality assessment modules placed at different 717 distances from scanner isocenter (approximately 0mm, 102mm, and 204mm) within a 3lb EVA foam housing.
+Within 718 each module is a hollow cylinder made of Delrin plastic with 719 720 an inner radius of 17.0 mm +- 0.02mm, an outer radius of 721 28.0 mm +- 0.02mm and a height of 19.0mm +- 0.02mm.
+722 Centered within the inner radius of the hollow cylinder is an 723 Air region with a nominal height of 13 mm.
+An additional 10 724 mm radius of Air surrounds the hollow cylinder.
+6.0 mm 725 above the hollow cylinder is a homogeneous Teflon cylinder 726 with a height of 10.0mm +- 0.1mm and a diameter of 34mm 727 +- 0.1mm.
+A homogeneous Acrylic cylinder is also present - 6.0 mm below the hollow cylinder with the same